PlaceholderAPI/PlaceholderAPI/docs/developers/creating-a-placeholderexpansion.md

 4. Called by PlaceholderAPI to have placeholder values parsed.
     When not overriden will call `onPlaceholderRequest(Player, String)`, converting the OfflinePlayer to a Player if possible or else providing `null`.

-    Using this method is recommended for the usage of the OfflinePlayer, allowing to use data from a player without their precense being required.
+    Using this method is recommended for the usage of the OfflinePlayer, allowing to use data from a player without their presence being required.

     **Parameters**: